K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 The Runtime Config applied in PaaS-TA AP min is as follows.

 - DNS Runtime Config
-  A part of PaaS-TA 4.0, a component that has been replaced by Consul in PaaS-TA Component.
-  BOSH DNS distribution should precede communication between PaaS-TA components.
+  BOSH DNS distribution should precede communication between PaaS-TA AP components.

 - OS Configuration Runtime Config
   BOSH Linux OS configuration release is used to configure sysctl